linuxboot/book/u-root/README.md

 # All about u-root

-U-root is an embeddable root file system intended to be placed in a FLASH device as part of the firmware image, along with a Linux kernel.
-The program source code is installed in the root file system contained in the firmware FLASH part and compiled on demand.
+U-root is an embeddable root file system intended to be placed in a flash device as part of the firmware image, along with a Linux kernel.
+The program source code is installed in the root file system contained in the firmware flash part and compiled on demand.
 All the u-root utilities, roughly corresponding to standard Unix utilities, are written in Go, a modern, type-safe language with garbage collection and language-level support for concurrency and inter-process communication.

 Unlike most embedded root file systems, which consist largely of binaries, u-root has only 5: an init program and 4 Go compiler binaries.
 When a program is first run, it, and any not-yet-built packages it uses are compiled to a RAM-based file system.
 The first invocation of a program takes a fraction of a second, as it is compiled.
 Packages are only compiled once, so the slowest build is always the first one, on boot, which takes about 3 seconds.
 Subsequent invocations are very fast, usually a millisecond or so.